 As of March, an estimated 3.74 million job-seekers had been out of work for more than 6 months.
 That number would be only 1.39 million if the long-term unemployment rate, measured as a share of the population, fell to its average in the 10 years before the 2008 recession.
 In other words, we're still about 2.35 million away from normal.

 The long-term unemployed have an extremely hard time getting back to work.
 New research suggests that only about one in 10 will have a secure full-time job even a year from now.
 If they drop out of the labor force completely, they will permanently damage the economy's capacity to grow.

 The government's goal should be to limit the damage.
-That means consolidating federal jobs programs and experimenting with creative ways to boost morale.
+Monthly U.S. Jobs Report consolidating federal jobs programs and experimenting with creative ways to boost morale.
 It also means extending unemployment benefits for those still searching for work, even if some of the money goes to people who have given up.

 The U.S. Senate passed a bill this week renewing the long-term unemployment benefits that expired at the end of 2013.
 If legislators in the House of Representatives fail to take it up, they will demonstrate their willful disregard not only for the livelihoods of millions of Americans, but also for the well-being of the nation as a whole.

 To contact the senior editor responsible for Bloomberg View's editorials: David Shipley at email@example.com.

 To contact the author on this story:

 To contact the editor on this story: